samelinux/rlTutorial2022/README.md

 <details>
 <summary> Part 8 - Items and Inventory </summary>

+You can find the code from Week 5, Part 8 [here](https://github.com/samelinux/rlTutorial2022/releases/tag/week5part8).

 - Refactoring

-  I changed the [player]() variable to be global and removed all pointer passed across functions to make the tutorial easier to follow.
+  I changed the [player](https://github.com/samelinux/rlTutorial2022/blob/b069e62e54e4861084f476a508ce9396f4143ac4/player.c#L20) variable to be global and removed all pointer passed across functions to make the tutorial easier to follow.
 It is not a good practice to have global variables, but in the end a roguelike needs a player.
    You can write each player structure attribute setter and getter, I decided to